Financial Aid and Scholarships

-In 2018, college students received $246 billion in student aid.
+In 2020, the Department of Education requested $131 billion in additional student aid funding.
 That financial aid came in the form of grants, scholarships, and federal student loans.

 Some forms of financial aid help students more than others.
 The Federal Pell Grant Program, for example, provides free money for college with no requirement to repay the award.
 Student loans come in many forms, including subsidized, unsubsidized, and private loans.